tchoa91/RSSext/README.md

 ## CHANGE LOG

-**v1.0.1 :** Multiple under-the-hood bug fixes and improvements: core resilience, notifications tuning, better UI sync and a few tweaks.
+**v1.0.2 :** Multiple under-the-hood bug fixes and improvements: core resilience, notifications tuning, better UI sync and a few tweaks.
+See Commits for details.

 ## 🛠 How to Install and Use